offlinefirst/offlinefirst.org/_posts/2016-01-01-maureen-mcelaney.md

 ### Who are you looking forward to meeting at Offline Camp, and why?

-I’m hoping to encourage [@janecakemaster](https://twitter.com/janecakemaster) to rap for us.

 ### What do you hope to be an outcome of Offline Camp?